Seattle Genetics (SGEN) Gets a Buy Rating from William Blair

-According to TipRanks.com, Hsieh is a 4-star analyst with an average return of 14.7% and a 56.3% success rate.
-Hsieh covers the Healthcare sector, focusing on stocks such as Actinium Pharmaceuticals, Viking Therapeutics, and Nektar Therapeutics.
+According to TipRanks.com, Hsieh is a 4-star analyst with an average return of 17.0% and a 61.3% success rate.
+Hsieh covers the Healthcare sector, focusing on stocks such as Actinium Pharmaceuticals, Nektar Therapeutics, and Beyondspring.

-Currently, the analyst consensus on Seattle Genetics is a Moderate Buy with an average price target of $195.57, which is a 10.8% upside from current levels.
-In a report issued on October 30, Oppenheimer also maintained a Buy rating on the stock with a $213.00 price target.
+Seattle Genetics has an analyst consensus of Moderate Buy, with a price target consensus of $195.57, a 6.0% upside from current levels.
+In a report released yesterday, Needham also assigned a Buy rating to the stock with a $254.00 price target.

 See today’s analyst top recommended stocks >>